-Gender reassignment/sex changes: The GRB is not offered under the Retiree Standard Medical Option.
-Any expenses received from an out-of-network provider will not be payable.
-There is no coverage under the GRB for spouses, Company-recognized Domestic Partners or other eligible dependents.
+Gender reassignment/sex changes: The GRB is not offered under the Retiree Standard Medical (RSM) Option.
+Any expenses received from an out-of-network provider or facility under the Retiree Value Plus Option will not be payable.

 Government-paid care: Care, treatment, services or supplies provided or paid by any governmental plan or law when the coverage is not restricted to the government's civilian retirees and their dependents.
 (This exclusion does not apply to Medicare or Medicaid.)